Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Signatures of spiral driven breathing motions

 then the vertical velocities are in equilibrium with the axisymmetric part of the potential and $\rho_0(R,z)$ gives rise to $\vb = 0$.
 Since the azimuthally varying part, $\rho_S$, is due to spirals, it extends to large height.
 The enclosed mass therefore increases with height as the vertical integral of $\rho_S(R,\phi,z)$.
-Therefore the gravitational field increases with distance from the mid-plane, and \vb\ increases with height, as we see in the simulations, and in the Milky Way (see Figs.~\ref{fig:breath_xymap_nbodysph} and ~\ref{fig:breathmap_gaiasd_agecut}).
+Therefore the gravitational field increases with distance from the mid-plane, and \vb\ increases with height, as we see in the simulations, and in the Milky Way (compare Fig.~\ref{fig:breath_xymap_nbodysph} here and Fig. C.6 in \citet{Katzetal2018}).
 It is noteworthy that this vertical increase in \vb\ is absent in the model of \citet{Faureetal2014}, who used an analytic spiral potential with a very short scale height of $100\pc$, much shorter than that of the unperturbed density distribution.
-As a result, the gravitational field reaches nearly constant value quite close to the mid-plane in their model, and \vb\ does not increase with height.
+As a result, the gravitational field reaches nearly constant value quite close to the mid-plane in their model.
+Consequently, \vb\ shows a near-linear increase from the disc mid-plane, and after $\sim 0.7 z_0$, it starts to decline where $z_0$ is the scale-height of the spiral perturbation.
 The vertical variation of \vb\ in the \gaia\ data therefore indicates that the spiral structure in the Milky Way is vertically extended.
-The vertical increase of \vb\ is different to the nearly constant \vbend\ as a function of height (compare Figs.~\ref{fig:breathmap_gaiasd_agecut} and~\ref{fig:bendmap_gaiasd_agecut}).
+The vertical increase of \vb\ is different from the nearly constant \vbend\ as a function of height (compare both panels of Fig. C.6 in \citet{Katzetal2018}).
 This indicates that the Milky Way's bending motions are probably not excited by spirals.

 Moreover we examined the dependence of the breathing velocity on stellar age.
-The star-forming model exhibits a decreasing \vb\ with increasing stellar age indicating that increasing random motions decrease the vertical response of the stars.
-Our sample of stars with \gaia\ DR2 kinematics and ages from the \citet{SandersandDas2018} catalogue have, at intermediate heights, \vb\ which is largest in the young population and smallest in the old.
-Young stars are not present at even larger heights in enough numbers to reliably measure \vb\ but the intermediate age population still has larger \vb\ than the old one.
+The star-forming model exhibits a decreasing \vb\ with increasing stellar age (see Fig.~\ref{fig:compare_slopevsazimuth_sim}) indicating that increasing random motions decrease the vertical response of the stars.
+Fig.~\ref{fig:gaia_strlinefit} shows that, using the SD18 dataset, the intermediate stellar population indeed yields a larger (absolute) value of the best-fit slope in the Solar Neighbourhood compared with the old stellar population, while the young stellar population has a slope that falls in between; however the difference between the young and intermediate age populations ($1.8 \sigma$) is not statistically significant in this dataset.
+In other words, the breathing motion is stronger for the younger stellar populations (i.e., young and intermediate populations considered together) than that for the old stellar population in the Solar Neighbourhood.